Sahil9259/todo-list/README.md

 5. Open your browser and visit `http://localhost:3000` to view the application.

+# For Backend

+6. Navigate to the project directory:

+   cd server

+7. Install dependencies:

+   npm install

+8. Start the development server:

+   npm start

 ## Usage

 - Add a new task: Type your task in the input field and press Enter.